anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 Note that {{RFC9254}} does not strictly require use of SIDs: instead of a SID value, the full string name can always be used.
 But this would significantly increase the size of the Voucher Data.

-Instead, a manufacturer MAY use the '`manufacturer-proprietary`' Attribute to put any content they wish.
+Instead, a manufacturer MAY use the '`manufacturer-proprietary`' Attribute to put any content they wish, as long as this content does not require confidentiality.
 In CBOR serialization, if a plain CBOR map would be used, it would be subject to delta encoding: so use of this Attribute requires that the contents are bstr-encoded
 {{RFC8949@CBOR, Section 3.1}} (Major type 2).
 In JSON serialization, delta encoding does not get in the way, and the manufacturer MAY use any encoding that is convenient for them, but base64URL encoding {{?RFC4648, Section 5}} is RECOMMENDED.